Causes of mental disorders: Adverse childhood experiences

 The Adverse Childhood Experiences Study has shown a strong dose–response relationship between adverse childhood experiences or ACEs (such as physical and/or emotional neglect, abuse, poverty, malnutrition, and traumatic experiences) and numerous health, social, and behavioral problems including suicide attempts and the frequency of depressive episodes.
 Several such experiences can cause toxic stress.

 ACEs may affect the structural and functional development of the brain and lead to abnormalities, and chronic trauma can disrupt immune responses and cause lasting dysregulated inflammatory response.
 A child's neurological development can be disrupted when chronically exposed to stressful events, and his/her cognitive functioning and/or ability to cope with negative emotions can diminish.
 Over time, the child may adopt various harmful coping strategies that contribute to later mental and physical problems.
 Findings have been mixed, but some studies suggest that cognitive deficit is more related to neglect than other forms of adversity.

 Poor parenting is a risk factor for depression and anxiety.
 Separation, grief in families, and other forms childhood trauma are risk factors for schizophrenia.
 Children are more susceptible to psychological harm from traumatic events than adults, but their reaction does vary by individual child, age, the type of event, and the length of exposure.
-Studies have shown that human-induced trauma affects children more than natural disasters.

 Neglect is a form of mistreatment in which the responsible caretakers fail to provide the necessary age-appropriate care, supervision, and protection.
 It is different from abuse in that it is, in this context, not intentional in causing harms.
 The long-term effects of neglect can be reduced physical, emotional, and mental health throughout the victim's life.

 Familial and close relationships

-Parental divorce, death, absence, or the lack of continuity appears to increase the risk of mental disorders in a child.
+Parental divorce, death, absence, or the lack of stability appears to increase the risk of mental disorders in a child.
 Early social privation, and the lack of "ongoing, harmonious, secure, committed" relationships have been implicated in the development of mental illnesses.
 Continuous conflict with friends, one's support system, and family can all increase the risk of developing a mental illness or can worsen one's mental health.

 Divorce is a factor that affects adults as well as children.
 Divorcees may have emotional adjustment problems due to a loss of intimacy and social connections; however, new statistics show that the negative effects of divorce have been overstated.